jaybosamiya/security-notes/README.md

   This kind of analysis is sort of rare, but is quite useful for smaller binaries.
-The idea is to go in an reverse engineer the entirity of the code.
+The idea is to go in an reverse engineer the entirety of the code.
 Each and every function is opened in IDA (using the decompiler view), and renaming (shortcut: n) and retyping (shortcut: y) are used to quickly make the decompiled code much more readable.
 Then, all the code is copied/exported into a separate .c